 - Not drinking enough water

-- Intimate hygiene that is rare or too frequent, which can unbalance the microbiota
+- Intimate hygiene, whether infrequent or too frequent, can unbalance the microbiota.

-- The use of spermicide which will unbalance the vaginal flora
+- The use of spermicides which will unbalance the vaginal flora

-- Keeping a bathing suit wet for too long (this can also create mycosis)
+- Keeping a wet bathing suit on for too long (this can also lead to fungal infections)

-- Menopause: during menopause, the estrogen level drops and this deficit favors the appearance of urinary tract infections.
-In addition, in older women, genital and urinary prolapse does not allow for the complete evacuation of the bladder's contents, which increases the risk of infection.
-Urinary incontinence also favors cystitis.
+- The menopause: during the menopause, estrogen levels drop, and this deficiency favors the appearance of urinary tract infections.
+What's more, in older women, genital and urinary prolapse means that the bladder's contents cannot be completely evacuated, which increases the risk of infection.
+Urinary incontinence also favours cystitis.

-- Pregnancy: this time of hormonal upheaval favors the occurrence of urinary tract infection.
-Also, the compression of the bladder by the belly favors the stagnation of urine
+- Pregnancy: this period of hormonal upheaval encourages the onset of urinary tract infections.
+Similarly, the compression of the bladder by the abdomen encourages urine stagnation.

-- Digestive disorders: in particular constipation, which will once again lead to stagnation of urine and cause a urinary infection
+- Digestive problems: in particular constipation, which once again leads to stagnant urine and urinary tract infections.

-The symptoms of a urinary infection are :
+The symptoms of a urinary tract infection are :

-- A very frequent feeling of having tourinating
+- A very frequent feeling of having tourinate

-- Passing only small amounts of urine when you go to the bathroom
+- Eliminate only small quantities of urine when you go to the toilet

 - Urinating causes pain and burning sensations

-- Urine may look cloudy and smell bad
+- Urine may look cloudy and have an unpleasant odour

 - Pain in the lower abdomen